 Residents spend eight weeks working with exceptional clinicians on their Orthopedics and Sports Medicine rotations.
 Orthopedic surgeons affiliated with Hilo Bone and Joint Clinic emphasize physical exam skills, joint injections, and when to refer to acute or chronic conditions.

-PGY-1 residents have at least two weeks in General Surgery and have the opportunity to work alongside four general surgeons and learn the basics of pre- and post-operative care, including time in the operating room.
+PGY-1 residents have at least two weeks in General Surgery and have the opportunity to work alongside the general surgeons and learn the basics of pre- and post-operative care, including time in the operating room.
 Residents are scheduled for one-week rotations with Surgical Subspecialists in Urology, ENT, and Gastroenterology.
 Residents also participate in tele medicine visits with Endocrinology and Nephrology.

 Each PGY-1 experiences an intensive week of Outpatient Psychiatry at an East Hawaii Health Rural Health Clinic, with a focus on the assessment of psychiatric emergencies and use of pharmacologic management for stabilization.